Kingwin127/Alliance-Guide/README.md

 - An officer is entitled a budget of 500k every turn for each mentee they have.

 ##Security Clearance Levels
 - **Priority Ultra, Alpha class 1 security clearance**: Highest level of security clearance, access to all alliance actions, can make a decision at any time and the decision becomes law and must be abided by and must be enforced.
-Access to clasified information and details.
-Can override any decision with role, however can under emergencies and special circumstances.
+Access to the most classified information and details.
+Can override any decision with role, however can under emergencies and special circumstances, authorised to be on the alliance council.
+- **Alpha secruity clearance**: Second highest level of security clearance, access to classified information, authorised to make alliance decisions **if** authorisation is given before hand **or** related to their job and role.
+Under emergencies is authorised to make emergncy decisions if believed to benefit the alliance or help it, authorised to be on the alliance council.
+- **Beta security clearance**: Third highest level of security clearance, access to classified information authorised to make alliance decisions **if** authorisation is given before hand **or** related to their job and role, authorised to be on the alliance council.